Define a dynamic notification controller that responds to user interactions on watchOS.

 In watchOS 5 and later, if the app has a dynamic interactive interface, the system loads the interactive interface instead of the dynamic interface; however, you need both interfaces if you plan to support watchOS 4 and earlier.

-For more information on handling notifications in watchOS, see Enhancing Your watchOS App with Notifications.
+For more information on handling notifications in watchOS, see Adding Notifications to Your watchOS App.

 Configure the Interface